 The only type of player I would advise to stay away from this blade is beginners.
 I know it can be tempting to immediately go out and buy a professional carbon blade but I reckon it will probably do your game more harm than good.
 Start with an allwood allround blade first and then perhaps progress to something like a Timo Boll Spirit after a year or two.

-Other Offensive Blades
+Other Blades I Recommend